-2.4 Conclusions
+2.5 Conclusions

-Summarizing, we showed that labor productivity became less procyclical or acyclical with respect to output, and countercyclical with respect to employment.
+Summarizing, we showed that labor productivity in the US became less procyclical or acyclical with respect to output, and countercyclical with respect to employment.
 In addition, the relative volatility of both employment and wages increased.
-For completeness, we also report that the relative volatility of labor productivity increased, and the correlation between employment and output decreased slightly, see Table 5.19 These changes coincided with the reduction in volatility in output and most other macroeconomic aggregates, the so called Great Moderation.
-This evidence is suggestive of structural change in the labor market.
+For completeness, we also report that the relative volatility of labor productivity increased, and the correlation between employment and output decreased slightly.
+These changes in business cycle dynamics, which seem to have happened in European countries as well, coincided with the reduction in volatility in output and most other macroeconomic aggregates, the so called Great Moderation.